guaix-ucm/numina/doc/creation/example.rst

             return result

 1. Each recipe must be a class derived from :class:`~numina.core.recipes.BaseRecipe`
 2. This recipe only requires the result of the observation.
-Each requirement is an object of class :class:`~numina.core.requirements.Requirement` or its specialized subclasses.
-The actual type of the requirement is :class:`~numina.core.products.ObservationResultType`, representing the result of the observation.
+Each requirement is an object of the :class:`~numina.core.requirements.Requirement` class or any subclass of it.
+The type of the requirement is :class:`~numina.core.products.ObservationResultType`, representing the result of the observation.
 3. This recipe only produces one result.
-Each product is an object of class :class:`~numina.core.dataholders.Product`.
-The actual type of the product is given by :class:`~numina.core.products.DataFrameType`, representing an image.
+Each product is an object of :class:`~numina.core.dataholders.Product` class.
+The type of the product is given by :class:`~numina.core.products.DataFrameType`, representing an image.
 4. Each recipe must provide a `run` method.
 The method has only one argument that collects the values of all inputs declared by the recipe.
-In this case, `rinput` will have a member `rinput.obresult` of type :class:`~numina.core.oresult.ObservationResult`
+In this case, `rinput` has a member named `obresult` and can be accessed through `rinput.obresult` which belongs to :class:`~numina.core.oresult.ObservationResult` class.

-5. The recipe must return an object that collects all the declared products of the recipe, of type :class:`~numina.core.recipeinout.RecipeResult`.
-This is acomplished internally by the method `create_result` It will raise an exception at run time if all the declared products are not provided.
+5. The recipe must return an object that collects all the declared products of the recipe, of :class:`~numina.core.recipeinout.RecipeResult` class.
+This is accomplished internally by the `create_result` method.
+   It will raise a run time exception if any of the declared products are not provided.

-We can create now the `Flat` recipe (inside `flat.py`).
-This recipe will have two requirements, the corresponding observation result and a master bias image, as flat-field images require bias subtraction.
+We can now create the `Flat` recipe (inside `flat.py`).
+This recipe has two requirements, the observation result and a master bias image (flat-field images require bias subtraction).

 .. code-block:: python